matth2k/eqmap/README.md

 You can generate most of the documentation with `cargo doc`.

-Here is a rough outline of the type system defined by `LutLang`:
+Here is a rough outline of the grammar defined by `LutLang`:

 `<LutLang> ::= <Program> | <Node> | BUS <Node> ... <Node>`

-It is important to note that there is an implicit coversion from BUS types to Node types.
-The least significant bit is taken.
-REG expressions trivially result in inconclusive.
-Sequential logic isn't fully supported yet.
+REG expressions do not work with verification, and sequential logic isn't fully supported yet.

 ```
 <Node> ::= <Const> | x | <Input> | NOR <Node> <Node> | MUX <Node> <Node> <Node>